openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_credit_courses.rst

    purchase credit from appears, and then select **Checkout** or **Checkout with PayPal**.

-..
-Yes, I know the last two instances of "Checkout" should be "Check Out".
-..
-Long story.

-3. Follow the instructions to complete the payment process.
-When the payment process is complete, a confirmation page opens, and you receive an email message.
+#.
+Follow the instructions to complete the payment process.
+When the payment
+   process is complete, a confirmation page opens, and you receive an email message.

 #.
 On the payment confirmation page, a notification informs you if the
    organization requires you to complete additional steps to receive credit.
    If the organization has additional requirements, select **Complete Credit**